imbus/testbench-requirement-service/README.md

 ## License

-This project is licensed under the ...
-License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](LICENSE) file for details.